marcduez/graphql-validation-directives/README.md

 **maxItems**

-The maximum allowed number of items in a list.
+Throws if the list has more than the provided number of items.

 ```gql
 input Mutation1Input {